 In 1971 we were involved in our own heartbreaks too.
 As Carole King‘s Grammy award winning, Album of the Year, Best Pop Vocal Performance, Female Record of the Year and Song of the Year put it, “It’s Too Late,” to a lover, when the relationship is coming to an end.
 She says, “something inside has died and I just can’t fake it.”

 Which leads us into “How Can You Mend A Broken Heart?” from the storied BeeGees.

 The BeeGees’ name was taken from The Brothers Gibb which included brothers Barry, Maurice and Robin.
-“Broken Heart” took off like a shot and shot the trio into the best years of their performing lives.
+“Broken Heart” took off like a shot and shot the trio into the best years of their performing lives, throughout the 1970s.